wp-plugins/admin-post-navigation/readme.txt

 == Installation ==

-1. Unzip `admin-post-navigation.zip` inside the `/wp-content/plugins/` directory for your site
+1. Unzip `admin-post-navigation.zip` inside the `/wp-content/plugins/` directory for your site (or install via the built-in WordPress plugin installer)
 1. Activate the plugin through the 'Plugins' admin menu in WordPress

 == Screenshots ==